Upcoming election window

 Stay on PGE’s standard service.
 It’s open to all businesses within our service area and you don’t need to take any action or sign contracts to stay on it.

-Switch to market-based power for the long term.
+Choose market-based power for the long term.
 In September, you can opt to get electricity on the open market for three or five years* through PGE's Daily Market Pricing or through a third-party ESS.
+New load of at least 10 MWa can get a place in the queue for New Load Direct Access beginning April 15, 2019 at 8 a.m.
+(PST).
+Email PGE at email@example.com, and include your company’s name; requester’s name, title, and contact information; and a direct statement requesting to be placed onto the queue.

 If you opt for market-based power, a transition adjustment will be added to your bill.
 Transition adjustments are different for each election window, and can be a charge or credit, depending on the market.